 Overview

-Founded in 1913, Trane is an excellent option if you want a secure investment.
-It includes a 12-year compressor and a 10-year parts and labor warranty, which is more comprehensive than other brands.
+Founded in 1913, Trane offers impressive warranties that make it a secure investment.
 Its XV20i TruComfort Variable Speed air conditioner uses variable speed technology to continuously communicate with other air conditioning system parts and a Trane thermostat for optimal efficiency.

 Pros Includes a comprehensive 12-year compressor warranty plus 10 years for other parts and labor Uses a rustproof DuraTuff base pan for longevity Incorporates cutting edge smart-home technology Cons High-end options require a ComfortLink II thermostat to function properly Charges a premium for many of its products